justincormack/frankenlibc/README.md

 build with "make", or with "./buildc.sh" for additional options.

-It is a small C library that serves several functions, that should perhaps be isolated better.

-1. It provides enough of a libc to compile a fiber-based librumpuser implementation.
-This means it runs in a single thread, using cooperative multitasking.
-2. It provides some stubs that the built for rump NetBSD libc is missing, some of which overlap with 1, like malloc, free, others of which do nothing.
-3. It will provide the pthread backend implementation that is working on rumprun-posix, xen etc, not transferred over yet.

-The libc functions are namespaced to make sure they do not conflict with functions in a NetBSD libc linked to the application.
+Frankenlibc provides a small libc that is enough to let the fiber-based librumpuser library run natively on your platform without any system libraries.
+It combines this library, the rump kernel, and NetBSD's libc into a single libc that you can just use to link against applications to make them run against a rump kernel rather than the host.

 The libc converts to a very limited set of backend "system calls" that can be implemented on any platform in order to run applications.
 These are as